e6data/e6-public-benchmarks/python_benchmarks/README.md

-export E6_USER=<USER_EMAIL> #Replace the value with your email export E6_TOKEN=<USER_ACCESS_TOKEN> # Replace the value with your access token export CATALOG_NAME=<CATALOG_NAME> # Replace the value with attached catalog. export SHUFFLE_QUERY="true" #If Query Running needs to be shuffled before execution.Default False
+export E6_USER=<USER_EMAIL> #Replace the value with your email export E6_TOKEN=<USER_ACCESS_TOKEN> # Replace the value with your access token export CATALOG_NAME=<CATALOG_NAME> # Replace the value with attached catalog. export SHUFFLE_QUERY="true" #If Query Running needs to be shuffled before execution.Default Value is False

 # In the case of concurrent benchmarking, ensure below variables are set to your requirements